Prosdino95/SOFTWARE-ENGINEERING-2/AcceptanceTest.rst

 ------------------
 *jmeter test reference: Thread group Preference*

-The submit of the preference to the server work fine.
+The submit of the preference to the server works fine.

-*note:* every time the user select a preference the app send a Put Request at the server.
+*note:* every time the user selects a preference the app sends a Put Request to the server.
-To restrict number of the request the app can send a unique post when the user finish to setting the preference.
+To limit the JSON traffic between Client and Server the application should present a `submit button` which if it is pressed, it triggers an unique post to the server.

 ---------------
 Malformed post
 ---------------
 *jmeter test reference: Malformed Post*

-We tried to use Jmeter to send at the server some malformed post requests. for istance: with some null or missing fields.
+We tried to use Jmeter to send to the server some malformed post requests. for istance: with some null or missing fields.
-Those tests verify de robustness of the server. all the tests the server response whith a bad request so the server request's check  work fine.
+Those tests verified the robustness of the server and that the group spent a lot of time implementing checks functions, Enum types and extended exceptions.
+This is not true for the client which is completely vulnerable and it relies heavily on what server sends to him. (see Security Issues).

 Some exemple of this tests are in jmeter

 Other test Case
 ================